spacetelescope/drizzlepac/doc/source/singlevisit.rst

 frame as possible (see :ref:`runastrodriz-description` for full details).
 This involves alignment of very few images all taken under as identical conditions as possible; namely, detector, filter, guide stars, guiding mode, and so on.
-These observations were intended to by the user to represent a single view of the object of interest in a way that allows for removal of as many calibration effects as possible.
+These observations were intended by the user to represent a single view of the object of interest in a way that allows for removal of as many calibration effects as possible.